ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 ### Client

-To access a database, you must first create a `client` object.
-A sample for creating an H2 client can be found below.
+You need to create a `client` object to access a database.
+The following is a sample for creating an H2 client. found below.

 ### Connection pool handling